Economy of Armenia: Russia and former Soviet republics

 On 14 October 2024, Armenia notified its ratification of the Commonwealth of Independent States Agreement on Free Trade in Services, Establishment, Operations and Investment, which entered into force on 13 November 2024 for Armenia.

 In the first quarter of 2019, share of Russia in foreign trade turnover fell to 11% from 29% from the previous year.

 In 2017, CIS countries accounted for 30 percent of Armenia's foreign trade.
 Exports to CIS countries rose by 40,3% to $579,5 million.

 Bilateral trade with Russia stood at more than $700 million for the first nine months of 2010 – on track to rebound to $1 billion mark first reached in 2008 prior to the global economic crisis.

 During January–February 2007, Armenia's trade with Russia and other former Soviet republics was $205.6 million (double the amount from the same period the previous year), making them the country's number one trading partner.
 During the first 11 months of 2006, the volume of Armenia's trade with Russia was $376.8 million or 13.2 percent of the total commercial exchange.

 China

-In 2017 trade with China grew by 33.3 percent.

 As of early 2011 trade with China is dominated by imports of Chinese goods and accounts for about 10 percent of Armenia's foreign trade.
 The volume of Chinese-Armenian trade soared by 55 percent to $390 million in January–November 2010.
 Armenian exports to China, though still modest in absolute terms, nearly doubled in that period.

+In 2017 trade with China grew by 33.3 percent, having joined China's Belt and Road Initiative (BRI).